Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 • Occupation

-The best method to find someone’s mugshot and local (city-level) warrant information in Broward County is to contact the city’s PD.
+The best method to find local (city-level) warrant information in Broward County is to contact the city’s PD.

 1. Google “[city name] city Broward County FL police” (example: “Fort Lauderdale city Broward County FL police”).